babashka/sci/.github/ISSUE_TEMPLATE/bug_report.md

 **version**

-[ Please specify which version of babashka you're using.
-You can find this with `babashka --version`.
+[ Please specify which version of sci you're using.
 The documentation on the master branch may be ahead of the most released version.
 You can check the docs for your version by going to cljdoc. ]

 **platform**

-[ Please specify which platform you are using babashka on, so you can test a new binary when the issue is resolved. ]
+[ Please specify which platform you are using sci on (JVM, Mac binary, Linux binary or JavaScript (browser, Node) ) ]

 **problem**